 In my conversations with residents and fellows, I hear three main reasons for not buying resident disability insurance:

-I can’t stress enough that there are major advantages to taking the time to secure your disability insurance policy now.
+I can’t stress enough that there are major advantages to taking the time to secure your resident disability insurance policy now.
 In fact, your goal should be to get as much coverage as you can afford today.

 1. You’ll likely get much better disability insurance coverage now than later.